HTR-United/HTRVX/README.md

 - `--xsd` will check if the data are compliant with XML Schemas
 - `--check-empty` will check if regions have no lines or if lines have no text
     - `--check-empty` can be refined with `--raise-empty` to throw an error if empty elements are found, otherwise it's simply reported.
+= `--check-image` checks for link in the XML.
+Link are checked relatively to the XML file, ie. if XML file ./data/element.xml points to file.jpeg, file ./data/file.jpeg is expected to exist.

 Other parameters mainly have to do with verbosity: `--verbose` displays details about errors, `--group` groups errors (instead of showing one line per error, groups by error types).